Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

 One way to evaluate how much meaning we should attribute to the coefficient, is to calculate a *P*-value for it through hypothesis testing, which we will explore below.

-> **Note:** Although standard models for modeling gene expression data would include expression values as the response variable, these models usually take on a more complicated form (see note on *Generalized linear models* below), however we have set up a more simple model for teaching purposes.
+> **Note:** Although standard models for modeling gene expression data would include expression values as the response variable, these models usually take on a more complicated form (see note on *Generalized linear models* below), however we have set up a simple model for teaching purposes.

 #### Hypothesis testing with linear models